EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       In practice this difference matters only occasionally.
 Usually contents refer to numerical data.
 The parser will read only as many numbers as it needs.
 If &nbsp;**CONV**&nbsp; contains only one number, the difference is moot.
-On the other hand a suppose the contents of &nbsp;**CONV**&nbsp; can contain more than one number.
+On the other hand a suppose associates &nbsp;**CONV**&nbsp; with more than one number.
 Then the two styles might generate a difference.
-In practice, the parser can only find one number to convert in the contents of **fragment 2**, and that is all it would generate.
+In practice, the parser can only find one number to convert in **fragment 2**, and that is all it would generate.
 For **fragment 1**, the parser would see a second string `MIX=...` but it would not be able to convert it to a number.
 Thus, the net effect would be the
       same: only one number would be parsed.

-      _Note:_{: style="color: red"} Whether or not reading only one number produces an error, depends on whether the tag (**CONV**) _require_ more than one number or not.
-There are instances where only one number is sought, or more than one is sought but only one is sufficient.
+      _Note:_{: style="color: red"} Whether or not reading only one number produces an error depends on how many number the parser _requires_ of a particular token.
+      It is an error if the parser requires more numbers than it can read.
+      It can hapen or more than one is sought but only one is sufficient.
 For example, &nbsp;**BZ_NKABC**&nbsp; has three numbers, but you can supply one only.
+      If _more_ numbers are supplied than are sought, only the number sought are parsed, regardless of how many are supplied.

 3. When a token's contents consist of a string (as distinct from a string representation of a number) and brackets are _not_ used,